framesurge/perseus/docs/next/en-US/faq.md

 ## I'm getting a 'mismatched render backends' error

-This is a very rare kind of error that Perseus will emit if it knows that running your app in its current state will cause undefined behavior: it's a safeguard against far worse things happening. if you're using the reference pattern of managing your templates and/or capsules, where you define them in `lazy_static!`s, and then bring those into `.template_ref()`/`.capsule_ref()`, this problem is almost certainly caused by your using the incorrect *render backend generic*.
+This is a very rare kind of error that Perseus will emit if it knows that running your app in its current state will cause undefined behavior: it's a safeguard against far worse things happening.
+If you're using the reference pattern of managing your templates and/or capsules, where you define them in `lazy_static!`s, and then bring those into `.template_ref()`/`.capsule_ref()`, this problem is almost certainly caused by your using the incorrect *render backend generic*.
 In those statics, you have to specify a concrete value for that `G: Html` you see floating around the place.
 You might have chosen `DomNode`, or `SsrNode`, or maybe even `HydrateNode`, but each of these is only valid sometimes!
 Perseus internally knows when it uses each one, and it provides a clever little type alias that can handle all this for you: `PerseusNodeType`.
 If you use that, this error shoudl go away, adn your app should work perfectly!

 Alternately, this error can occur if you try to do something very inadvisable, like putting a widget in a `view!` that you try to `render_to_string` on the browser-side.
 In fact, any attempt to render to a string in the browser that uses widgets is almost certain to trigger this exact error.
 This is because `PerseusNodeType` automatically resolves to `DomNode`/`HydrateNode` (depending on whether or not you've enabled the `hydrate` feature) on the browser-side, because Perseus doesn't need to do any server-side rendering there (unsurprisingly).
 That means, when you bring in a widget that's defined as a `lazy_static!` using `PerseusNodeType`, your `View` might be a `View<SsrNode>`, but the `MY_WIDGET.widget()` function will take that `SsrNode`, hold it for a moment, and check the type of itself, which it will find to be `PerseusNodeType`.
 Since `DomNode != SsrNode` and `HydrateNode != SsrNode`, it will find that you're trying to use a browser-side widget in a server-side rendered view, which is a type mismatch.
 Normally, this sort of thing could be caught by Rust at compilation-time, but Perseus uses some transmutes internally to make it safe to use `PerseusNodeType`, as long as it lines up with the actual type of the `View` being rendered. if you try to server-side render in the browser though, the types don't line up, and Perseus has the choice of either panicking or causing undefined behavior.
 To maintain safety, it panics.